wjr1985/hubot-chicago-sewage/README.md

 # hubot-chicago-sewage

+### I don't use anything with hubot anymore, so this is archived.

 A hubot script that checks to see if raw sewage is being dumped into Chicago rivers right now.
 Data is sourced from http://istheresewageinthechicagoriver.com/

 See [`src/chicago-sewage.coffee`](src/chicago-sewage.coffee) for full documentation.